-Sensors, such as accelerometers, found in wearable devices can be used to reverse engineer a human hand’s movements and trajectories while at an ATM, thus giving away the PIN code, researchers say.
+Sensors, such as accelerometers, found in wearable devices can be used to reverse engineer a human hand’s movements and trajectories while at an ATM, thus giving away the PIN code, research out of Stevens University found.

 The findings bring into question the fundamental security of smartwatches.

 Malware installs on devices might be one way the newly discovered hack could work, the scientists say.
 The software would wait for a mark to use a secure system, such as a keypad-controlled enterprise server, for example, and then collect data from the gyroscope, magnometer, accelerometer and other sensors.
 (Devices use those sensors to measure fitness and so on.)

 + Also on Network World: Experts to IoT makers: Bake in security +

 It would then send the harvested data back to the bandit who uses an algorithm to interpret the collected hand trajectories and map them into millimeter-accurate keypad numbers.

 In testing, the crack was found to have 80 percent accuracy on the first try and more than 90 percent accuracy within five tries, researchers at Stevens Institute of Technology say.

 The researchers, led by Stevens professor Yingying Chen with the assistance of four graduate students: Chen Wang, Xiaonan Guo, Yan Wang and Bo Liu, tested 5,000 systems with 20 adults over 11 months.

 A second way the same attack can be implemented is through a Bluetooth connection between the wearable device and the user’s smartphone.
 The criminal merely plucks the “fine-grained hand movement” raw data from the radio communication with a nearby sniffer and then runs the same mathematics.